A lot or a little?

 What parents need to know

 Parents need to know that these animated versions of children's books are about as close to reading as you can get without a book.
-The stories are simple and sweet, and the animation is nicely done but not overpowering.
-Families can watch together and can "read" the stories using the "read along" feature on the extras menu.
+The stories are simple, and the animation is nicely done but not overpowering.
+Families can watch together and "read" the stories using the "read along" feature on the extras menu.
+"Tikki Tikki Tembo," based on a book originally published in 1968, is framed as the retelling of an old Chinese folktale, but it's not.
+In fact, it appears to be based on a Japanese story called "Jugemu."
+Many have criticized the story as a stereotypical, unflattering depiction of allegedly Chinese culture.

 What's the story?

 SCHOLASTIC VIDEO COLLECTION: TIKKI TIKKI TEMBO features three unique stories.
-Set in China, "Tikki Tikki Tembo" centers on a boy whose parents gave him a very auspicious name, one that causes him a bit of trouble.
+Set in China, "Tikki Tikki Tembo" centers on a boy whose parents gave him a name that ends up causing him a bit of trouble.
 In "The Tender Tale of Cinderella Penguin," every character, from the fairy godmother to the mice, are penguins.
 And a hippo pleads with the god of Everything and Everywhere for permission to live in the cool water instead of the hot land in "Hot Hippo."

 Is it any good?

-Watching this disc is like being read to.
+Watching these charming animations is like being read to.
 The best story is one with no words at all -- "The Tender Tale of Cinderella Penguin" is full of funny details (a unicorn tapestry on the wall features a penguin with a long horn) and wonderful animation.
 "Hot Hippo" is another outstanding offering.
+"Tikki Tikki Tembo" has a very memorable rhyme and demonstrates positive sibling and positive community relationships, but its inaccurate portrayal of Chinese people, culture, and language is problematic.

-Two bonus stories are not as top quality -- the version of "Little Red Riding Hood" isn't anything special, and a West African folklore story about Anansi isn't well-animated.
-But for the most part these are lovely stories, turned into lovely animations.
-All the stories here will encourage discussion and comparison to other books, making them perfect for families to watch together.
+Two bonus stories aren't as well done as the first three -- the version of "Little Red Riding Hood" here isn't anything special, and a West African folklore story about Anansi isn't well-animated.
+But all of the stories here will encourage discussion, making them a solid choice for families to watch together.

 Talk to your kids about ...